 Individuals and companies rely on software to help them run their businesses and daily lives.
 Most of the programs and apps people use run on the cloud today.
 Instead of developing software and running IT departments, many organisations have turned to hosted solutions to enjoy savings, efficiency, and uniformity.

 For instance, Zippia reported that 99 per cent of companies use at least one SaaS solution, and 38 per cent rely entirely on cloud-based products and no locally hosted software.
 While the market for hosted software still has plenty of room to grow, it’s already grown highly competitive in popular niches.
-The most successful SaaS companies have developed powerful SEO strategies to obtain the visibility they need to appear when internet users query for solutions to their problems.
+The most successful software companies have developed powerful SaaS SEO strategies to obtain the visibility they need to appear when internet users query for solutions to their problems.

-Why SaaS Companies Should Invest in SEO
+Why Companies Should Invest in SEO for SaaS

 It makes sense for people seeking hosted solutions to conduct their searches online.
 By working for higher ranks, businesses can enjoy these benefits: